Table of Contents

 Perhaps you have taken a pre-workout supplement that does not have a stimulant.
 Always check your labels!

 Another possibility is that you ate beforehand.
-If you ate food with your supplement, or close to when you took your supplement, the food your body is digesting may interfere with the pre-workout.
+If you ate food with your supplement, or close to when you took your supplement, the nourishment your body is digesting may interfere with the pre-workout.

 Are pre-workout supplements worth the money?